 The B.A. in Cinema’s learning objectives strive to enable students to:

 - Acquire basic skills in the critical analysis of films, focused by the analysis of representative film texts from a range of periods and cultures.

-- Relate cinema to the production, distribution and exhibition industries, the other arts and to society.
+- Relate cinema to the production, distribution, and exhibition industries, to the other arts, and to society.

 - Identify contemporary technological, artistic and industrial trends in the cinematic arts.

 The Cinema major comprises 45 units consisting of: core classes (13 units); foundation/GWAR (7 units); film studies (9 units); and elective units (16 units).
 We recommend downloading the Blue Sheet (a guide for Cinema majors) and the Advising Fact Sheet as well as visiting a Cinema advisor.

 Core: All Cinema majors must complete the following 13-unit core with a grade of “C” or higher in each course before taking upper-division courses:

 - CINE 200: Intro to Cinema Studies

 - CINE 202: Intro to Filmmaking